 The PAQ indicated that there were no incidents where staff were reported to law enforcement agencies or licensing boards following their termination or resignation.
-The audit team recognizes that LASD conducts its own investigations in its lockups, but the audit team was unable to locate policy language that addresses reporting to relevant licensing bodies.
-The Agency did not provide any additional documents and/or proof of practice demonstrating compliance with provision (d) of this standard.
+The audit team recognizes that LASD conducts its own investigations, but the audit team was unable to locate policy language that addresses reporting to relevant licensing bodies.
+LASD did not provide any additional documents and/or proof of practice demonstrating compliance with provision (d) of this standard.

-The facility is not compliant with provisions (b)-(d) of this standard.
+LASD is not compliant with provisions (b), (c) and (d) of this standard.
 Corrective action is recommended.

 - 1. LASD shall provide proof of practice that demonstrates termination is the presumptive disciplinary sanction for staff who engage in sexual abuse. - 2.
 LASD shall provide the audit team with proof of practice that staff disciplinary sanctions relating specifically to sexual abuse and sexual harassment that address violations of agency policy (other than engaging in sexual abuse) are commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offences by other staff with similar histories.
-This shall include records of disciplinary sanctions taken against staff for violations of the agency sexual abuse or sexual harassment policies.
+This shall include records of disciplinary sanctions taken against staff for violations of the agency sexual abuse or sexual harassment policies. - 3.
 LASD shall provide the audit team with proof of practice that terminations for violations of agency sexual abuse and sexual harassment policies, or resignations by staff who have been terminated if not for their resignation, are reported to relevant licensing bodies.
-This shall include any departmental policy that includes such language, written procedures that describe the current process in place for reporting such conduct to relevant licensing bodies, or samples of such reports. - 3.
-LASD shall provide policy or proof of practice that demonstrates that all terminations for violations of agency sexual abuse or sexual harassment policies, or resignations by staff who would have been terminated if not for their resignation, unless the activity was clearly not criminal, and to any relevant licensing bodies.
+This shall include any departmental policy that includes such language, written procedures that describe the current process in place for reporting such conduct to relevant licensing bodies, or samples of such reports.

-Implemented Corrective Action as of April 12, 2023, and Final Reporting:
+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

-- LASD revised CDM, 3-04/025.45, Disciplinary Measures for Violating PREA Standards to include, "[t]ermination shall be the presumptive disciplinary sanction for Department employees, contractors and volunteers who have been found to have substantiated allegations of sexual abuse of an inmate."
-The policy revision is consistent with Standard provision 115.176 (b).
+1. LASD revised CDM, 3-04/025.45, Disciplinary Measures for Violating PREA Standards, to include, "[t]ermination shall be the presumptive disciplinary sanction for Department employees, contractors and volunteers who have been found to have substantiated allegations of sexual abuse of an inmate."

+- The policy revision is consistent with provision (b) of this standard.
 However, the draft policy has not yet been finalized, implemented, or institutionalized. - 2.
-LASD revised CDM, 3-04/025.45 to include language that states, "[d]isciplinary sanctions for sexual abuse or sexual harassment, other than engaging in sexual abuse, shall be commensurate with the nature and circumstances of the acts committed, the personnel's disciplinary history, and the sanctions imposed for comparable offenses by previous personnel with similar histories."
-The policy revision is also consistent with Standard provision 115.176 (c).
-However, the draft policy has not yet been finalized, implemented, or institutionalized. - LASD further revised CDM, 3-04/025.45 to include language that states, "[d]epartment employees, contractors and volunteers who have been found to have substantiated allegations of sexual abuse of an inmate shall be investigated and reported to the appropriate law enforcement agency and to relevant licensing bodies such as the Commission on Peace Officers Standards and Training, the State Bar of California, or the Contractor State License Board, unless the activity was clearly not criminal."
-The policy revision is also consistent with Standard provision 115.176 (d).
+LASD revised CDM, 3-04/025.45, to include language that states, "[d]isciplinary sanctions for sexual abuse or sexual harassment, other than engaging in sexual abuse, shall be commensurate with the nature and circumstances of the acts committed, the personnel's disciplinary history, and the sanctions imposed for comparable offenses by previous personnel with similar histories."
+The policy revision is consistent with Standard 115.176 (c).
+However, the draft policy has not yet been finalized, implemented, or institutionalized. - 3.
+LASD further revised CDM, 3-04/025.45 to include language that states, "[d]epartment employees, contractors and volunteers who have been found to have substantiated allegations of sexual abuse of an inmate shall be investigated and reported to the appropriate law enforcement agency and to relevant licensing bodies such as the Commission on Peace Officers Standards and Training, the State Bar of California, or the Contractor State License Board, unless the activity was clearly not criminal."
+The policy revision is also consistent with Standard 115.176 (d).
 However, the draft policy has not been finalized, implemented, or institutionalized.

-The Agency is not compliant with provisions (b)-(d) of this standard.
+The Agency is not compliant with provisions (b), (c), and (d) of this standard.